-I have owned an indoor paintball field for a few years now.
+I have owned an indoor paintball field for 8 years now.
 When I was getting ready to start my indoor paintball field, it seemed as though there was not a lot of handy information available on how to go about doing this.
 I found some good resources on some paintball forums, like PBNation.com Field/Store Owners and starting posting there, asking questions, and offering thoughts on what I was doing.
 Unfortunately, it turned out that a lot of the folks posting there - did not really know much.
 As with a lot of internet forums, you have to weed out information that is coming from someone who knows what they are talking about, and a 12 year old kid that is talking a big story, and pretending to know much more than he does.

 Having a pretty extensive business background, I was able to sort through the trash and treasures, and glean some good information.
 As I went through my startup, I also posted many comments on our progress and learning process.
 I received many comments from other field owners, and individuals who were trying to start fields, that thanked me for my insight and information.